 Garnish with a skewered Taggiasca olive and 3 sage leaves.

-**Pink Himalayan salt solution: Add 1/2 cup pink Himalayan salt and 1/2 cup water into a small bowl, and stir until salt dissolves.
+**Pink Himalayan salt solution: Add 1/2 cup pink Himalayan salt and 1/2 cup water into a small bowl, and stir until the salt dissolves.